kypamourya13/Netflix-Clone-CI-CD-pipeline-with-Monitoring-Alerting/README.md

         }
 ```

-# Step 10 :
-- Docker Image Build and Push
+# Step 10 :: Docker Image Build and Push
-- We need to install the Docker tool in our system, Goto Dashboard → Manage Plugins → Available plugins → Search for Docker and install these plugins
+- We need to install the Docker tool in our system, Goto Dashboard --> Manage Plugins --> Available plugins --> Search for Docker and install these plugins
   - Docker, Docker Commons, Docker Pipeline, Docker API, docker-build-step
-- and click on install without restart
+- And click on install without restart
-- Now, goto Dashboard → Manage Jenkins → Tools →
+- Now, goto Dashboard --> Manage Jenkins --> Tools -->
+  - Add **Name** for the Docker section
+  - Check the box for **Install automatically**
+  - Docker version --> latest
 - Add DockerHub Username and Password under Global Credentials
 - Add this stage to Pipeline Script